If you are encountering issues attaching files from your Outlook email this article may help.

 Forgot to mark the attachments?

 It happens to the best of us.
 If could be that you attached the email but forgot to select the attach slider and check off the attachments.
-At this point in time if you've already attached the email it is not possible to perform the operation again to attach the files and you will need to manually attach the files.
+At this point in time if you've already attached the email it is not possible to perform the operation again to attach the files.
+The reason for this is that NetSuite does not allow a message to be 'edited'.
+You can either manually attach the files or forward the mail to yourself and then attach that same email with the files (because it is forwarded NetSuite treats it as a new mail).

 Possible NetSuite caching issues